Mindanao Climate Justice

 Sr. Flora Secuya

-Flora Secuya is the director of Paglaum Philanthropic Development Office of the Missionaries of the Assumption after serving as their superior.
+Sr. Flora C. Secuya is the director of Paglaum Philanthropic Development Office of the Missionaries of the Assumption after serving as their superior.
 She is currently the Director for Finance of the Assumption College of Davao.

-Ms. Victoria Nolasco
+Ms. Victoria M. Nolasco, LPT

 Meet Our Team